What Is a Revocable Trust?

 A revocable trust is a form of trust that allows for alterations or cancellation at any point should the grantor choose to do so.
 This flexibility also allows the grantor the option to add or remove beneficiaries.
 Created during your lifetime, a revocable trust allows you to maintain control over your assets.
 Because of this flexibility, however, a revocable trust does not offer asset protection in the event of creditors or lawsuits.
+For that you require either an asset protection trust, or should consider an anonymous LLC.

 There are a number of benefits that you can enjoy by setting up a revocable trust.
 Here are just a few of those benefits: